Houston Workers Compensation Non-Subscriber Lawyer

 Workers’ Compensation Laws in Texas That You Need to Know

-According to the Occupational Safety and Health Administration, about 2.9 million workplace injuries and illnesses occurred in 2015 in the US.
+According to the Occupational Safety and Health Administration, about 2.9 million injuries and illnesses occurred at the workplace in 2015 in the US.
 This does not include fatal injuries.
 Workers can sustain injuries in all manner of ways during job-related tasks, from slips and falls to vehicle accidents.
 Common job-related injuries include falls, struck-by objects, and repetitive motion injuries.

 Texas’ workers’ compensation program gives injured workers a means of financial recovery for a portion of lost wages, medical bills, and disability after a work-related accident, without needing to prove fault.
-Workers’ comp may seem like the simplest solution to your workplace injury, but it might not be the best or only choice.
+Workers’ comp may seem like the simplest solution to your injury at the workplace, but it might not be the best or only choice.

 It is important to consider all your options after an injury at work.
 When you file for workers’ comp, you immediately surrender your right to file a personal injury claim against your employer.
 This might not be the best choice for workers injured by someone else’s negligence.
 A personal injury claim might take more time, money, and effort than filing for workers’ comp, but it can typically result in larger compensation awards.